Will-Consagra/NeuroPMD/README.md

 `conda activate concon_ax`

-Alternatively, you can use a prebuilt Docker for this environment here `https://hub.docker.com/r/zhengwustat/concon_ax_env`.
+Alternatively, you can use a prebuilt Docker image for this environment here `https://hub.docker.com/r/zhengwustat/concon_ax_env`.

 See a setup example here: `https://guzhiling.github.io/not-so-prime/docs/Containers.html`.